jdaszkiewicz/store/README.md

 -   This is a basic example and may not be suitable for production use.
 -   The application does not include any advanced security features.
--   The product data is hardcoded in `index.php`.
+-   The product data is stored in the `products` table of the database.